ShahrzadSoltanieh/team_project/data/README_Team19.md

 * Use visualization techniques such as heat maps, scatter plots, box plots, and histograms.

 ### Are there any patterns or trends in the data that we can identify?
-Yes, there are trends between various sets of variables such as Vehicle Age and Damage, whereby most vehicles with 1-2 years of age have been damaged, while vehicles with less than 1 year of age have not been damaged.
-This suggests that the age of the vehicle may be related to the likelihood of damage.
-Additionally, there are patterns and trends between _____.
-Refer to [INSERT PRELIM ANALYSIS FILE NAME] for further details.
-[TO UPDATE]
+Yes, there are trends between various sets of variables such as vehicle age and damage, ages and genders of customers interested in vehicle insurance, impact of prior vehicle damage on customer interest in purchasing vehicle insurance, etc. Refer to Preliminary_Study.ipynb for further details and analysis.

 ### Who is the intended audience for our data analysis?
 The intended audience for this data analysis is the insurance company that provided the data.
 The company can use the analysis to understand the characteristics of customers who are interested in vehicle insurance and to identify potential customers who are likely to purchase insurance.
 The analysis can help the company develop targeted marketing strategies and improve customer acquisition and retention.